Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 Please note: When it comes to specific requirements, especially regarding legal regulations and requirements, always refer to an official Icelandic Government website for accurate and up-to-date information.

 You must show proof of compliant long stay travel insurance.
-The travel insurance policy that you take out must cover you in Iceland, be valid for a minimum of 6 months from the first date of the registration of legal domicile in Iceland, and have a minimum coverage of ISK 2,000,000 (around 15,000 US dollars).
+The travel insurance policy that you take out must cover you in Iceland, be valid for a minimum of 6 months from the first date of registration of legal domicile in Iceland, and have a minimum coverage of ISK 2,000,000 (around 15,000 US dollars.
+Make sure you check the currency exchange rate).

 In your Icelandic residence permit application, showing proof of financial sustenance is mandatory.
 This can be done through a variety of means, including:

-When you're submitting your proof of funds, you need to submit original documents that are confirmed by the issuer.
+When you're providing your proof of funds, you need to submit original documents that are confirmed by the issuer.

 Once you have collected all of the required documents in their required formats (copies, originals, etc.), you'll be ready to fill out the application form on a computer, print it out, and sign it.

-Before sending your residence permit application, you'll need to pay the application fee.
+Before sending your residence permit application, you'll also need to pay the application fee.

 Once all of your documents are collected, you've filled out the application form, and have paid the fee, you will be ready to mail the entire file to the Directorate of Immigration in Iceland.